BIRDSgroup/CausalFlux/Our CF framework/README.md

 2) Change lines 1176 to reflect the changes for A.3 and A.4 above

-3) Change line 1318 to set the start adn end indices of the sink reactions added to the model.
+3) Change line 1318 to set the start and end indices of the sink reactions added to the model.
 This is input to the "to_check_sink_rxn_iter" function.

 ### (B) To be changed in the ".m" scripts